prushik/baghand/readme.md

 argument, zip actually becomes an appropriate name for the format.
 That being said, I like reject all arguments.
 Baghand is the proper name for this tool, and zip is a stupid name.

+# justification
+Baghand might seem somewhat pointless, since there exist already programs in common use to extract zip files on all operating systems, which is often what is desired.
+However, users that prefer command line interfaces often find zip files are less convenient to work with than other formats (such as gzipped tarballs).
+Baghand can be used to work with zip files without actually extracting the zip file, and instead simply converting it into a more favorable format.
+That being said, the files created by baghand from zip files will likely inherit many of the unfavorable elements of the zip file.
+Much of the benefit of tarballs over zip files comes from the internal directory structure of the files inside it instead of the format itself, and baghand will not solve this problem as it uses the directory structure from the zip instead.
+Additionally, baghand does not (currently) create gzipped tarballs (which are the familiar format to many command line users), instead it creates tarballs of gzipped files.
+Tarballs of gzipped files may be extracted with the same tools as gzipped tarballs (just in a different order), but some of the benefits of gzipped tarballs is lost.
+For instance, a tarball of multiple files could not be extracted by creating a pipeline of gzip and tar.
+Additionally, tarballs of gzipped files do not get the benefit of compression accross file boundaries.